-Irwin County and the City of Ocilla have both seen a slight decrease in population over the last few years.
-Both the County and the City have zoning regulations and mandatory building and fire codes which are enforced by a building inspector.
-The City and County both participate in joint comprehensive planning and in the required updates of the Service Delivery Strategy.
+Cook County and all the Cities have zoning regulations enforced by the Zoning Administrator.
+The County and all Cities have building codes and fire codes that are enforced by a building inspector.
+All Cities and the County participate in joint comprehensive planning and in the required updates of the Service Delivery Strategy.

 No other land use or development trends that relate to this hazard have been identified at this time.